Meadows and Prairies: Wildlife-Friendly Alternatives to Lawn

 In the United States, over 24 million acres of lawn surround our homes.
 As suburban development continues to spread into open and forested land alike, we lose more and more of our native vegetation and wildlife habitat.

 By replacing all or part of your lawn with native vegetation that provides food and cover, you can create a refuge to attract a variety of wildlife.
-This not only will provide much-needed habitat, but it also will create an opportunity for you to see and learn about wildlife.
+This not only will provide much-needed habitat, but it will also create an opportunity for you to see and learn about wildlife.

 Although lawns can provide benefits, large expanses of lawn displace other diverse natural habitats that most wildlife species find appealing.
 The lawn, clipped short and consisting of very few species, is a rather hostile, sterile environment for most wildlife, being devoid of food and places to hide or nest.
 Planting and maintaining a lawn also has time, economic, and environmental costs.